jun2tong/continual-abp/README.md

      - Works well for first and second task, but fails subsequently.
      - Model not learning subsequent task.
      - The model, p(x|z) = g(z), z from clustering prior.
-- [] Initialization of new Zs such that the new Zs are intialized away from previous clusters.
+- [x] Currently, one cluster per class.
+- [x] Z for previous class are initialized at previous state.
+Yield impressive remembering.
 - [] Limit the proposals to be away from previously learned clusters.
 - [] Regularize the movement of previously learned cluster?
+- [] Initialize new cluster center away from previous center?